 Fort Walton Beach DMV Formal Review Hearing Attorney

-If you have been arrested for DUI in Fort Walton Beach, regardless if you were innocent or guilty, your license and driving privileges are going to be taken away from you while your case is ongoing and you are awaiting court dates.
+If you have been arrested for DUI, regardless if you were innocent or guilty, your license and driving privileges are going to be taken away from you while your case is ongoing and you are awaiting court dates.
 The good news is, you do have options to minimize the damage if you act quickly.

 In Fort Walton Beach, you have 10 days from the day you were arrested for DUI to save your license and apply for a temporary permit or hardship license.
-At Flaherty Defense Firm, we have helped thousands of clients secure their driving privileges after a DUI arrest.
-Rest assured that we will do everything in our power to ensure the shortest lapse in driving time possible.
-Call us at (850) 243-6097 to see how we can help resolve your driver’s license issues.
+As a DUI attorney in Fort Walton Beach since 2001, I have helped thousands of clients secure their driving privileges after a DUI arrest.
+Rest assured that I will do everything possible to ensure the shortest lapse in driving time possible.
+Call me at (850) 243-6097 for help resolving your driver’s license issues.

-There are two possible routes to take in order to secure your driving privileges in Fort Walton Beach.
-One is done by requesting a Formal Review Hearing with the DMV, which allows us to challenge the grounds of your license suspension.
-The second is called a Wavier Review, which waives your right to a hearing with the DMV, but gives you the least amount of time not driving.
+There are two possible routes to take in order to secure your driving privileges.
+One is done through requesting a Formal Review Hearing with the DMV, which allows us to challenge the grounds of your license suspension.
+The second is called a Wavier of Formal Review, which waives your right to a hearing with the DMV, but lessens the amount of time where you can’t drive.

 Formal Review Hearing

 If you elect to do the formal review hearing, you will receive a temporary driving permit.
-Your temporary permit will allow you to drive for approximately 42 days after arrest.
-One “catch” with this option is that you can only use this permit for life-sustaining purposes such as work, school, religious services, child care, medical appointments, or going to the grocery store.
+Your temporary permit will allow you to drive for approximately six weeks after arrest.
+One “catch” with this option is that you can only use this permit for life-sustaining purposes such as work, school, religious services, child care, medical appointments or the grocery store.
 Basically, no joy riding on this permit!
 The only other downfall to this option is that there is a “Hard No Driving Period.”
-The hard no driving period starts when your 42 day permit expires (no exceptions).
+This period starts when your permit expires (no exceptions).
 The time for this period is:

 - 30 days Hard No Driving for a 1st offense if you consented to a breath test at the time of arrest.